 Adding a New Attachment for Skid Steer

-Luckily, when adding a new attachment to your skid steer, the overall process is pretty straightforward for manual and quick-attach systems.
+Luckily, when adding a new attachment for skid steer, the overall process is pretty straightforward for manual and quick-attach systems.
 You’ll want to angle your skid steer over its prospective device before getting started.

 For a quick-attach system: